TyliOnel/Project_4-Group_5-Heart_Health/README.md

 ### Target Variable
 The target variable we aim to predict is CHDRisk (Coronary Heart Disease Risk).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-Install the following softwares with versions of or higher than
+Install the following softwares with versions equal to or higher than

 ```
 Python 3.x